Shannon-E-Taylor/AGETS/01_AGET_construction/readme.md

 Here is the data and code to construct AGETs from HCR data.
 The input data is an excel file exported from Imaris, containing quantifications of gene expression and signalling profiles in the nuclei of different genes.
 We also input a cell tracking dataset, formatted as an `.csv`.
 Please see Speiss and Taylor 2022, Thompson et al. 2021 for details on how these data were generated from microscopy images.

+You will need some pieces of input data to generate AGETs.
+First, you will need cell tracking data, containing positions of cells over time in your system of interest.
+Secondly, you will need to know the positions, and gene expression values, of individual cells stained for genes you are interested in reverse engineering.
+In our case these were formatted as Imaris files, and this is what the code expects.

+These scripts will align the nuclear positions of the cell tracks with those from the gene expression data, and use this to infer gene expression values in the cell tracking dataset.
+This procedure is repeated for each timepoint of the cell tracking data, thus allowing the gene expression in moving cells to be identified over time.
+The assigned gene expression trajectories - AGETs! - are then saved.

 ## Folder structre